silktide/syringe/README.md

 ```

 The most computationally expensive part of Syringe (certainly when using many syringe based libraries) is:
-	1. the aliasing of the different parameters and
+	1. the namespacing of the different parameters and
 	2. the validating of the classes/methods inside the configuration files

 By passing in the `cache` parameter we cache the generated CompiledConfig and use that instead.
 This leads to much, much faster code (takes about 7% of the time)